c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 syntax on     # Enables syntax highlighting based on file extension.
 ```

-Copy the file to remote node of the exam question (for example, `node01`):
+Copy the file to the remote node for the exam question (for example, `node01`):

 ```bash
 scp ~/.vimrc node01:~/.vimrc
 ```

-__Bonus__: The following `vim` commands and operations cover all needs for editing files during the exam:
+__Bonus__: Here is my Vim cheatsheet covering the essential commands to quickly edit YAML and configuration files.

 ```bash
 ~                 # >>> toggle letter case (upper/lower)